 🥕 How to Make Carrot & Daikon Pickles

-- Daikon radish - Very commonly used in Asian cuisine, daikon radishes have a mild flavor, a subtle sweetness, and are not as piquant as red radishes.
+- Daikon radish – Very commonly used in Asian cuisine, daikon radishes have a mild flavor, and a subtle sweetness and are not as piquant as red radishes.
 Pick radishes that are still firm.

 - White vinegar – You can use regular white vinegar or white rice vinegar.
 Vinegar will bring that fresh and tangy flavor.